-4. Make the decision to spend only what you make.
+4. Stop Spending!
+Decide to spend only what you make.
 If necessary, adjust your salary to fit the needs of your company.

-5. Let those close to you know your commitment to changing the course of your company and get their support including spouses, partners and key personnel.
+5. COMMIT TO CHANGE!
+Let those close to you know your commitment to changing the course of your company and get their support including spouses, partners, and key personnel.

 6. Restructure your staff.
 Add to their roles and responsibilities.
-Cutbacks are absolutely necessary.
+Cutbacks are necessary.
 Don’t fight it.
-Make the commitment to dig in and get the job done.
+Commit to dig in and get the job done.

-9. Make apologies to the individuals that you feel you treated poorly before you became accountable for the health of your company.
+9. Strengthen Relationships.
+Make apologies to the individuals that you feel you treated poorly before you became accountable for the health of your company.

-10. Make a plan for a new business that incorporates all of your customers and prospects.
+10. Reorganize.
+Make a plan for a new business that incorporates all of your customers and prospects.